IBM/bamoe/runtime-libraries/ilmt-compliance/ilmt-compliance-quarkus-pamoe/readme.md

 # This is a PAMOE ILMT compliance library that every PAMOE  project should use.

-This library will automatically create a swidtag file in the home directory of the hosting application.
+This library uses the system variable SWIDTAG_DIR to determine the directory for creating a swidtag file.
+If the SWIDTAG_DIR variable is set, the library will use the specified directory for swidtag file creation.
+In cases where SWIDTAG_DIR is not set the library will default to the home directory of the hosting application.

+It's important to note that if the SWIDTAG_DIR environment variable contains invalid content or an invalid path, the hosting application will fail to deploy.

 The swidtag file is an XML file content based on ISO/IEC 19770-2:2015 specification.
 Here’s an example of the swidtag file content: